elitelephant/protocol-guardian/binary-version/README.md

 # Start development server
 npm run dev

-# Or use any static file server
-npx http-server public -p 3000 -o
+# Build for production
+npm run build

+# Preview production build locally
+npm start
 ```

 ### Manual Deployment
-The project consists of static files and can be deployed to any web server:
+The project exports to static files and can be deployed to any web server:
+- Run `npm run build` to generate the `out/` directory
-- Upload the entire project folder
+- Upload the contents of the `out/` folder to your web server
-- Ensure the server can serve static files
-- Point to `public/index.html` as the entry point
+- The `index.html` file in `out/` is the entry point

 ## 📋 Deployment Checklist